PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 Existing function: hough_lines
 Probabilistic Hough Line detection is being used (cv2.HoughLineP) with the folowing parameters:
 rho=1, theta=np.pi/180, threshold=20, min_line_len=50, max_line_gap=300
+HoughLineP is a voting system: rho and theta define the granularity of our 2D-grid (x-axis: the slope m and y-axis: the intercept b).
+Then we are counting per grid element.
+To be considered, a line i.e. a (m,b) pair, votes must be above threshold.
+Note that low rho and teta values provide higher resolution but at the cost of somewhat more processing.

 * min_line_len: is the minimum length of a line (in pixels) that we will accept in the output.
 * max_line_gap: is the maximum distance(in pixels) between segments that will be allowed to connect into a single line.
 * Increasing min_line_len and max_line_gap (~100 and above) for Hough Transform will make lines longer and will have less number of breaks.
 This will make the solid annotated line longer in the output.
 * Increasing max_line_gap will allow points that are farther away from each other to be connected with a single line.
-* threshold: increasing(~50-60) aims to rule out spurious lines.
+* threshold: it is the minimum number of votes.
+Increasing(~50-60) aims to rule out spurious lines.
 It defines the minimum number of intersections in a given grid cell that are required to choose a line.
 * rho: value of 2 or 1 is recommended.
 It gives distance resolution in pixels of the Hough grid.